-When both data and clock lines are HIGH, the bus is known as "not busy."
-A HIGH-to-LOW transition of the data line, while the clock is HIGH, is defined as the "START" condition.
-A LOW-to-HIGH transition of the data line, while the clock is HIGH, is defined as the "STOP" condition (See Figure 3).
+When both the data and clock lines are HIGH, the bus is said to be not busy.
+A HIGH-to-LOW transition on the data line, while the clock is HIGH, is defined as the "START" condition.
+A LOW-to-HIGH transition on the data line, while the clock is HIGH, is defined as the "STOP" condition (See Figure 3.)